Bimzelx (Bimekizumab)

 Important Warnings

-There are important safety considerations before using Bimzelx, especially regarding infections and certain medical conditions.
+There are several important considerations before using Bimzelx.

 Who Should Not Take Bimzelx

-Do not use Bimzelx if you are allergic to bimekizumab or any of the ingredients listed in the medication guide.
+Do not use Bimzelx if you have had an allergic reaction to it or any of its ingredients.

 Medical Conditions to Discuss

-Check with your doctor if you have ongoing infections or an infection that keeps coming back, tuberculosis, inflammatory bowel disease, or if you recently had or plan to have a vaccination.
-You should not be given certain types of vaccines, such as live vaccines while using Bimzelx.
+Inform your doctor if you have ongoing infections, tuberculosis, inflammatory bowel disease, or if you are planning to have a vaccination.

 Pregnancy and Breastfeeding

-Check with your doctor if you are pregnant or intend to become pregnant.
-Talk to your doctor if you are breastfeeding or intend to breastfeed.
-Bimzelx should be used in pregnancy only if the benefits clearly outweigh the potential risks.
+Consult your doctor if you are pregnant or breastfeeding.
+Bimzelx should only be used during pregnancy if the benefits outweigh the risks.

 Drug Interactions